 Cerberus consisted of the four stars we now know as 93, 95, 102, and 109 Herculi (R. H. Allen wrongly states 96 Herculi to have been a member).
-Although, in mythology, Cerberus was supposedly a three-headed dog, Hevelius and all subsequent map makers illustrated it with three snake heads.
+Although, in mythology, Cerberus was said to be a three-headed dog, Hevelius and all subsequent map makers illustrated it with three snake heads.
 Hevelius’s Cerberus replaced another figure, the branch from the tree of the golden apples, that Johann Bayer had previously depicted in the hand of Hercules.
 Bayer’s more elaborate apple branch consisted of 10 stars.

-Cerberus held in the grasp of Hercules, as shown on the Firmamentum Sobiescianum star atlas of Johannes Hevelius (1690).
+Cerberus held in the grasp of Hercules, as shown on the Firmamentum Sobiescianum star atlas of Johannes Hevelius (1687).
 It is drawn in mirror image, as it would appear on a celestial globe.
 Image courtesy ETH-Bibliothek Zurich.

 © Ian Ridpath.
 All rights reserved